American Psycho (film): Release

 As a promotion, one could register to receive e-mails "from" Patrick Bateman, supposedly to his therapist.
 The e-mails, written by a writer attached to the film and approved by Bret Easton Ellis, follow Bateman's life since the events of the film.
 He discusses such developments as his marriage to (and impending divorce settlement with) his former secretary, Jean, his complete adoration of his son, Patrick Jr., and his efforts to triumph over his business rivals.
 The e-mails also describe or mention interactions with other characters from the novel, including Timothy Price (Bryce in the film version), Evelyn, Luis, Courtney, David, Detective Kimball, and Marcus.
 However, Bale was not happy with this kind of marketing: "My main objection is that some people think it will be me returning those e-mails.
 I don't like that ...
 I think the movie stands on its own merits and should attract an audience that can appreciate intelligent satire.
 It's not a slasher flick, but it's also not American Pie.
 The marketing should reflect that".

-Lionsgate spent $51,000 on an online stock market game, Make a Killing with American Psycho, which invited players to invest in films, actors, or musicians using fake Hollywood money.
+Lionsgate partnered with the Hollywood Stock Exchange, an online game in which players can invest in films, actors, or musicians using fake Hollywood money, for a $51,000 promotion titled Make a Killing with American Psycho, which invited players to buy 5000 shares of the film using the game's virtual currency, with real money being paid out if the film grossed over $20 million in four weeks.
 This marketing ploy did little to help the film's box office but the studio's co-president Tom Ortenberg still claimed that it was a success: "The aim was to gain exposure and awareness for the picture, and we did that.
 Lionsgate will make a tidy profit on the picture".

 American Psycho premiered at the 2000 Sundance Film Festival.
 The Motion Picture Association of America (MPAA) initially gave the film an NC-17 rating for a scene featuring Bateman having a threesome with two prostitutes.
 The producers excised approximately 18 seconds of footage to obtain an R-rated version of the film.
+Marketing the film proved unusually challenging, as distributors were uncertain how audiences would interpret the mixture of violence and satire.
+The promotional campaign ultimately focused on the film’s critique of 1980s excess rather than its more graphic elements.
+Early festival screenings produced divided reactions, with some critics praising the film’s bold tonal balance and others questioning whether the satire was too subtle.

+Box office

+As of August 14 2026, American Psycho had grossed $34,270,556 worldwide including $15,070,285 in the United States and Canada, with a domestic opening of $4,961,015.
+Internationally, it grossed $19,196,279.
+The film had a total $7 million production budget.